TransGirlCodes/TransGirlCodes/README.md

 **[She/Her, They/Them](https://en.pronouns.page/@sabrinajward)**

-I'm Sabrina, retro computing enthusiast and professional Bioinformatician & Scientific Programmer.
+I'm Sabrina, professional Bioinformatician & Scientific Programmer and retro computing enthusiast.

 I did my PhD in Evolutionarry Genomics at the University of East Anglia and since then have worked as a PostDoc at the Earlham Institute.
 Biologically, my interests and background have been in